 - 2,33:1 (21:9) – While it’s not much used in photography, most movies right now are filmed in this ratio, and many widescreen monitors and TVs have it too.

-Composition Doesn’t End With the Shot
+The composition Doesn’t End With the Shot

-Naturally it’s always ideal if you ace your composition and crop during the shot.
+Naturally, it’s always ideal if you ace your composition and crop during the shot.
 But things don’t work out like that every time.

-Still, the solution is simple; just download Zoner Photo Studio X with its 30-day free trial and get started cropping your photos.
+Still, the solution is simple; just download Zoner Photo Studio X with its 7-day free trial and get started cropping your photos.
 And once you’ve got everything how you want it, you can publish and print your photos.